nimzi/FunctionalProgramming/README.md

 First, programming with fewer mutations decreases a **cognitive load** on a programmer.
 Another way to see this is it is easier to reason about code that makes use of **mostly** immutable structures.
 The reason I put an emphasis on _mostly_ in the previous sentense is that in many cases it is counterproductive to dead-bolt onself to immutability as one runs the risk of making many simple things overly complicated (and this isn't ideal for real software that ships).
 However, huge percentages of real codes or real applications stand to benefit enormously from high degree of enforcement of immutability.
 Consider a function call `f(a,b,c,d)` expressed in C-style syntax or its equivalent `f a b c d` expressed in ML-style syntax.
 If arguments `a b c d` are immutable structures (in other words constants) upon ruminating over implementation of `f` a developer can assume that the values represented by the variables won't change in the middle of execution of `f`.
 This is a huge deal!
 Huge!
 If in addition `f` doesn't make use of some kind of global mutable state the function is called **pure** or **referentially transparent**.
 What this means is that `f` can in theory be replaced by a lookup table of all permutations of possible arguments.
 This makes the function very predictable in a sense that its output depends **only** on the arguments.
 Why is this desirable?
 If nothing else such computations are easier to test (as in unit testing) and easier to reason about.
 Pure computations **compose** into bigger pure computations which in turn again exhibit the nice characteristics we like to see as engineers.

 Another side of this conversation is behavioral.
-Using infantile language we, developers who write software that ships, are lazy; as we should be.
-Working on large complicated codebases we cut corners and in designs where _immutability_ isn't emphasized its just **easy** to thoughlessly add (read pass) a reference to a module (read object) that gives us all the context we need to fix a bug or add a feature.
+Developers who write software that ships, are naturally lazy (or energy efficient if you like).
+While working on large complicated codebases we cut corners and in designs where _immutability_ isn't emphasized its just **easy** to thoughlessly add (read pass) a reference to a module (read object) that gives us all the context we need to fix a bug or add a feature.
 This heaven of false simplicity will necessarily eventually be disrupted when our objects over-reference one another and designs become hard to follow.
 In well thought out codebases modules (be they even individual functions or bundles such as classes) try to minimize dependencies.
 Put another way, say, a function should require to know only what it needs to complete a computation and not more.
 This makes it more reusable.
 Same goes for classes.
 Unencapsulated data (and, no, I am not arguing against encapsulation) such as records and enums (otherwise known as sum types) is easy to **destructure** in modern languages.
 This insentivises the above minimalism.

 It all just works together.
 Destructuring capabilities in languages depend on immutability or work best with immutable data.
 Destructuring ergonomics incentivize **informational compactness** or minimalism.
 The minimalism in turn lessens **cognitive load** and actually makes it easier to build **referentially transparent** functions or functions that could be replaced by a (possibly ginormous or even infinite) lookup table.